 Fixed-wing, tiltrotor, and rotary-wing aircraft are used for a variety of training and testing activities throughout the Study Area, contributing both airborne and underwater sound to the ocean environment.
 Sounds in air are often measured using A-weighting, which adjusts received sound levels based on human hearing abilities (see Appendix H, Acoustic and Explosive Concepts).
 Aircraft used in training and testing generally have turboprop or jet engines.
 Motors, propellers, and rotors produce the most noise, with some noise contributed by aerodynamic turbulence.
-Aircraft sounds have more energy at lower frequencies.
+Aircraft sounds have more energy at lower frequencies, and noise levels can vary due to different aircraft and engine types, speeds, heights, and angles (Erbe et al., 2018).
+Perception of aircraft noise can vary between marine species based on different hearing sensitivities (Erbe et al., 2018).
 Aircraft may transit to or from vessels at sea throughout the Study Area from established airfields on land.
 The majority of aircraft noise would be generated at air stations, which are outside the Study Area.
 Takeoffs and landings occur at established airfields as well as on vessels at sea across the Study Area.
 Takeoffs and landings from Navy vessels produce in-water noise at a given location for a brief period as the aircraft climbs to cruising altitude.
 Military activities involving aircraft generally are dispersed over large expanses of open ocean but can be highly concentrated in time and location.
 Table 3.0-4 provides source levels for some typical aircraft used during training and testing in the Study Area and depicts comparable airborne source levels for the F-35A, EA-18G, and F/A-18C/D during takeoff.